paralect/ship/README.md

 A toolkit for makers to ship better products faster 🚀.

-[Ship](https://github.com/paralect/ship) is a tool which help you setup your new product in matter of minutes.
+[Ship](https://github.com/paralect/ship) is a tool which helps you setup your new product in a matter of minutes.
 Ship is based on Stack.
-[Stack](https://github.com/paralect/stack) is an number of open-source components, resulted from years of hard work on a number of awesome products.
+[Stack](https://github.com/paralect/stack) is a number of open-source components, resulted from years of hard work on several awesome products.
 We carefully select, document and share our production-ready knowledge with you.

 We encourage developers to share production-ready solutions and help to business ship something people need as quick as possible.

 If you're looking to start your new product based on Ship we'd be happy to provide you with a free consultation.
-Contact Paralect at andrew@paralect.com.
+Contact Paralect at
+andrew@paralect.com.

 ## Why Ship?